isl-org/Open3D-ML/README.md

 ### Segmentation

+For the task of semantic segmentation, we measure the performance of different methods using the mean intersection-over-union (mIoU) over all classes.
 The table shows the available models and datasets for the segmentation task and the respective scores.
 Each score links to the respective weight file.